Updated: 7 days ago

 Aboh had worked for a diocese in Germany during the summer months while he was in Rome, so he applied as the associate pastor.
 He worked there for the following two years where he would occasionally substitute as a religion teacher for the fourth graders.

 Several things happened in his family that caused Aboh to begin to doubt his faith in God.
 He told his bishop that he needed to sort himself out and get away.
-In 1999, using the funds he had made during his time in Germany, Aboh applied for the master’s in theology program at Duquesne University in Pittsburgh.
+In 1999, using the funds he had accumulated during his time in Germany, Aboh applied for the master’s in theology program at Duquesne University in Pittsburgh, Pennsylvania.

 Aboh was still unsettled, feeling haunted by the death of his mother.
 After his first semester he decided to leave Pittsburgh, transferring his credits to John Carroll University in Cleveland, Ohio.
 When he went to the school to get registered, he met a hospital chaplain.